 they are the excellent ones in whom is all my delight.

-4 Their sorrows shall be multiplied who give gifts to another god.
+4 Sorrows shall be multiplied for those who give gifts to another god.

 Their drink offerings of blood I will not offer,